A composition of simplified physics-based model with neural operator for trajectory-level seismic response predictions of structural systems: Numerical investigations

 We compare the prediction performance of the standard FNO model with the proposed C-PhysFNO framework using three distinct coarse-graining strategies for constructing the intermediate representation $\mathcal{H}_p$: (i) ELS, (ii) modal reduction, and (iii) relaxed solver.
 The details of each $\mathcal{H}_p$ are as follows: \begin{itemize} \item ELS: The response is obtained by solving Eq.\eqref{Eq:ELS} with the effective stiffness matrix $\mathbf{K}_{\mathrm{eq}}$ defined using initial elastic stiffness values $k_i$ in Eq.\eqref{Eq:BW_eq1}.
 The mass and damping matrices are retained from the original nonlinear system. \item Modal reduction: The system is reduced using the first $r = 2$ mode shapes.
 The Bouc–Wen restoring force is projected onto this reduced modal basis using the formulations provided in Eqs.~\eqref{Eq:modal_projected}–\eqref{Eq:modal_projected2}. \item Relaxed solver: The full nonlinear system is solved using a coarser temporal discretization with time step $\Delta t' = 30\Delta t$, generating trajectories of length 101.
 These are linearly interpolated onto the original fine time grid to match the resolution of the target trajectories. \end{itemize}

 All models are trained using 400 training samples, validated on 100 samples, and evaluated on 200 test samples.
 Both standard FNO and C-PhysFNO use 6 Fourier kernel layers, 32 Fourier modes, and 64 feature channels.
 In the standard FNO, the lifting and projection operators are implemented as fully connected layers that transform the input feature channels via the mappings $2 \rightarrow 64$ and $64 \rightarrow 128 \rightarrow n_d$ (with $n_d=5$ in this example), respectively, where the input dimension $2=1+1$ corresponds to the ground acceleration $a_g(t)$ and the time coordinate $t$.
 For C-PhysFNO, the input channel dimension starts with $n_d+1=6$, including the intermediate representation and time, and the network follows the mapping $6 \rightarrow 64$ and $64 \rightarrow 128 \rightarrow n_d$.
 Training is performed using the Adam optimizer with an initial learning rate of 0.001 and a decay factor of 0.5.
+Training of the C-PhysFNO model in this example took approximately 12 minutes using an NVIDIA GeForce RTX 4070 Laptop GPU.